-"EMMA" means the MSRB's Electronic Municipal Market Access system, the internet address of which is http://emma.msrb.org/, and any successor thereto.
+"EMMA" shall mean the MSRB's Electronic Municipal Market Access system, the internet address of which is http://emma.msrb.org/, and any successor thereto.

-"Financial Obligation" means a (i) debt obligation; (ii) derivative instrument entered into in connection with, or pledged as security or a source of payment for, an existing or planned debt obligation; or (iii) a guarantee of (i) or (ii).
+"Financial Obligation" means a (i) debt obligation; (ii) derivative instrument entered into in connection with, or pledged as a security or a source of payment for, an existing or planned debt obligation; or (iii) a guarantee of (i) or (ii).
 The term Financial Obligation does not include municipal securities as to which a final official statement has been otherwise provided to the MSRB under the Rule.

-"Fiscal Year" means the twelve-month period, at the end of which the financial position of the Transportation Board and results of its operations for such period are determined.
-Currently, the Transportation Board's Fiscal Year begins July 1 and continues through June 30 of the next year.
+"Fiscal Year" shall mean the twelve-month period, at the end of which the financial position of the Authority and results of its operations for such period are determined.
+Currently, the Authority's Fiscal Year begins July 1 and continues through June 30 of the next year.